 You may think you don’t have the budget to have contract review services or may think you can understand things on your own.

-However, I’m suggesting that in most cases, you can’t afford not to have a contract review because you could be agreeing to something that you really don’t want to agree to.
+However, I’m suggesting that in most cases, you can’t afford to not have a contract review because you could be agreeing to something that you don’t want to agree to.

 Whether you need an employment contract review, a purchase agreement review, a real estate contract review, or any other type of legal document or contract analysis, I can help you.

 ► Don’t make the mistake of trying to figure it out alone when you can email me at email@example.com to get started with your contract review.